CityWebConsultants/Iris/readme.md

 ## Launch instructions

-Once the sites directory has been created, the launch_sitename.js (renamed launch_defaults.js) can be run using Node.JS.
+The Iris server is started with __launch.js__ in the root directory which can be run using Node.JS with a command line parameter specifying which site should be served.
+To start a site, run `launch.js site=sites/sitename`.
+This will run the site's own __launch.js__ file - meaning that should you want to restart the server, the host process can keep some persistent data.
 This initiates the server and database, loads modules and sets up the configuration folder and files.

 ## Core functions and variables